shalrathy/quakespasm-shalrathy/readme.txt

 ### plot 1 speed
-x-axis is time, y-axis is speed. read line on ground, white line when in air.
+x-axis is time, y-axis is speed. read line on ground, white line when in air. number in top-left corner is max value. number in bottom-left corner is min value.
 ### plot 2 speedangle
 x-axis is horizontal view angle (center is 0 degree, left/right is if you looked left/right). y-axis is speed gain for the given horizontal view angle.
+Number in bottom-right is speed-increase at current view angle (y-value at the center vertical line).
 This plot view is used in https://www.youtube.com/watch?v=v3zT3Z5apaM
 ### plot 3 speedangle at jump
 Same as plot 2.
 But the plot is only updated at frames where you leave the ground.